 Maintaining up-to-date customer information is essential for any online business.
 Knowing who your customers are and how they evolve over time enables you to:

-- Better understand what your customers’ wants and needs are.
+- Better understand what your customers’ needs are.

 - Develop a better picture of which types of offers are likely to generate the most customer responses.